Windows runtime errors

 Add-on, plug-in, or other extra software

 Many runtime errors are also caused by other add-ons, plug-ins, or other extra software that has been installed onto the computer and is associated with the program generating the error.
 If you have any extra software installed that is associated with the program generating the error make sure there are no available updates for the programs and try uninstalling each of them to verify they're not the cause of your issue.

-Because computer viruses are capable of tampering with the system settings or memory it is possible for a computer virus to generate a runtime error.
+Because computer viruses and malware can tamper with the system settings or memory it can cause a runtime error.
 If you are currently running a virus protection program on your computer ensure it has the latest updated patch or .dat file.

 If you do not have a computer virus protection program it is recommended one be purchased or that a demo be temporarily downloaded to scan your computer hard drive for viruses.